Money Heist (franchise): Background

 On December 20, 2017, one month after Money Heist ended on Antena 3, Netflix released the first part outside Spain without any promotion, re-cutting its nine 70-minute episodes into 13 50-minute episodes.
 A similar recut was done to the second part of the series, with its six episodes being turned into nine, which was released outside Spain on April 6, 2018.
 Despite giving it no promotion, the series became an unexpected international hit on Netflix and went on to become the most-watched foreign-language series in the service's history at the time.
 As a result of this success, in April 2018, after the release of the second part on the service, Netflix bought the rights to Money Heist from Atresmedia and announced that it would produce a third part, which was shot back-to-back with an additional fourth part, much like the first two parts.
-The third and fourth parts were released on July 19, 2019 and April 3, 2020, respectively.
+The third and fourth parts were released on July 19, 2019, and April 3, 2020, respectively.
 In July 2020, Netflix renewed the series for a fifth and final part, which was itself separated in two volumes that were released on September 3 and December 3, 2021, respectively.
-In November 2021, shortly before the release of Money Heists final episodes, Netflix announced that it had commissioned a spin-off series titled Berlin, starring Pedro Alonso's character from the original series, with a 2023 release date.

 In June 2020, BH Entertainment and Zium Content entered negotiations with Netflix for a potential South Korean remake of Money Heist.
 In December 2020, the remake was officially announced and greenlit with a total of 12 episodes.
-Much like the original series, it was split into two parts, with the first part being released on June 24, 2022 on Netflix, and the second part being released on December 9, 2022.
+Much like the original series, the remake, titled Money Heist: Korea – Joint Economic Area, was split into two parts, with the first part being released on June 24, 2022, on Netflix, and the second part being released on December 9, 2022.

+In November 2021, shortly before the release of Money Heists final episodes, Netflix announced that it had commissioned a spin-off series titled Berlin, starring Pedro Alonso's character from the original series, with a 2023 release date.
+On September 28, 2022, Michelle Jenner, Begoña Vargas, Tristán Ulloa, Julio Peña Fernández and Joel Sánchez were cast to co-star alongside Alonso.
+In March 2023, it was announced that Itziar Ituño and Najwa Nimri would also be reprising their roles as Raquel Murillo and Alicia Sierra from Money Heist.
+Filming began in October 2022 in Paris, France, and continued in Madrid, Spain.
+In February 2023, the series was scheduled via a teaser trailer to be released on Netflix in December 2023.
+In September 2023, Netflix announced that Berlin would be released on the service on December 29, 2023.
+In November 2023, Netflix released the final trailer of the series.